Learn how alumni benefit from the Great Plains IDEA gerontology program.

 “I am passionate about the issues related to the aging adult who also has mental health diagnoses.
 I recently dealt with an agency who treated my elderly client differently because of her schizophrenia diagnosis.
 I fight for services for those who are aging but hit roadblocks because they also have a mental health diagnosis… Knowing that I have done something that has made someone else’s life better is a win.”

 Sheri Ingram, K-State Graduate

 After graduating with her gerontology master’s through Great Plains IDEA, Sheri was hired into the human resources department at one of Washington’s largest credit unions.
-In the seven years she worked there she often counseled supervisors, managers and employees concerning issues related to aging and health.
-Whether helping young supervisors understand how to be patient with older employees struggling with cancer treatments, to providing advice to coworkers struggling with aging family members, when Sheri left the credit union she has a reputation of being an advocate for the “older” workers.
+In the seven years she worked there she often counseled supervisors, managers, and employees concerning issues related to aging and health.
+Whether helping young supervisors understand how to be patient with older employees struggling with cancer treatments, to providing advice to coworkers struggling with aging family members, when Sheri left the credit union she had a reputation of being an advocate for the “older” workers.